smarthomeNG/plugins/xmpp/README.md

 ## Requirements/Description

-This Plugin uses sleekxmpp as basis to connect to XMPP etc services: https://pypi.python.org/pypi/sleekxmpp
+This Plugin uses slixmpp as basis to connect to XMPP etc services: https://pypi.org/project/slixmpp/

-At this stage the XMPP plugin module only supports in sending messages.
+At this stage the XMPP plugin module only supports sending messages.
 Recevied messages are ignored.

-OTR not supported as the sleekxmpp libraries do not support this as yet.
+In case you want some OTR you have to install https://pypi.org/project/slixmpp-omemo/ and use this XEP-384 from there (currently only possible via manual installation).

 This Plugin can also be used to setup a standard logger category which can be used to log messages using XMPP to some chat or groupchat contact.